NojemOCE/Dungeons/assumptions.md

 * Floor Switch ^
     * Is triggered if a boulder is on it, and untriggered if the boulder is pushed off
     * Only triggered by boulder, otherwise acts as a standard ground cell, i.e. characters can just walk over it
+    * Can now have a logic associated with it and can be activated by fulfilling the logic condition
+        * If no logic is specified, it can only be activated with a boulder
 * Door
     * Has a matching “keyColour” to a key which unique
     * Acts like a wall to enemies even when open (referring to reference implementation), except spider which can walk through regardless
     * Can also be opened with a sun stone
     * Does not have logic -- this would make it a switch door
+    * There are only two different coloured sets of doors and keys (as could be observed from the sample implementation) so any further multiple of doors will result in similarly coloured doors and keys
+        * A restriction of 2 doors may be imposed on maps until further specifications are imposed.
 * Portal
     * Portals exist as pairs (A to B and B back to A)
     * This means that each map must have 2 (no less or no more) of each portal colour